Archives

 Noire River Family Adventure

-Our family trip starts and ends at a Bed & Breakfast in Waltham, QC where we spend our first and last night.
-Starting at the bottom of De I’lslet rapids, we will paddle 5 days on this meandering river with huge sandy beach campsites on every bend.
-With short days and easy beach camping there is lots of time for fishing, swimming, eating, exploring and spending time together in the wilderness.
+On our 5-day family trip, we paddle 63 kms through a stretch of river with minimal portages and plenty of fun in Class 1 and 2 rapids.
+Starting at the bottom of De I’lslet rapids, we will spend 5 days on this meandering river with huge sandy beach campsites on every bend.
+With short paddling days and easy camping, there is plenty of time for fishing, swimming, eating, exploring and enjoying quality time together in the wilderness.

-On the 6th day we have an exciting morning of continuous class 1 whitewater to the Black River inn.
-Here we will get picked up just before lunch and transported to the Ottawa River where we will enjoy a half day whitewater rafting adventure with our friends at Esprit Rafting.
+On our final day, we have an exciting morning of continuous class 1 whitewater to the old Black River Inn.
+Here we will get picked up just before lunch and transported back to our vehicles where we will enjoy a celebratory lunch and bid our farewells.

 We acknowledge that the Noire River flows through the traditional territories of the Omàmìwininìwag (Algonquin) and Anishinabeg Nation, and that we are visitors to this land.